GiacomoFrisoni/giacomofrisoni.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a PhD Student in Computer Science and Engineering at the University of Bologna.
+I'm a PhD Student in <b>Computer Science and Engineering</b> at the University of Bologna.
 I investigate how to combine language models and structured knowledge for Natural Language Processing and Understanding (NLP/NLU) in Health domains.

 I work on interpretable text mining, knowledge graph learning, semantic parsing, event extraction, graph representation and similarity learning, graph verbalization, knowledge injection, retrieval-enhanced language models, and joint text-graph reasoning via graph neural networks.
 My contributions cover a wide variety of real-world tasks, from open-domain question answering to single- and multi-document summarization.